How do you develop essay ideas?

 This prewriting activity is good for people who know their writing topic and want to develop ideas about what to include in their essay or paper.
-It is also a great activity for visual learners and people who don’t want to write a lot of words during the prewriting process.
+It is also an excellent activity for visual learners and people who don’t want to write a lot of words during the prewriting process.

 Prewriting Activity 3: Freewriting and Looping

 Looping is the second part of freewriting.
-You take your writing topic and then write about it non-stop for 5-10 minutes.
+You take your writing topic and then write about it non-stop for another set number of minutes.
 Looping will help you find other ideas you want to add to your writing.

 Rachel Connor explains freewriting and looping in her post, “The Prewriting Toolkit: Freewriting and Looping” at http://rachelconnorwriter.com/2014/12/the-prewriting-toolkit-freewriting-and-looping/

-The goal of this activity is the same goal as brainstorming—find a topic and then select ideas related to your topic.
+The goal of this activity is the same as brainstorming—find a topic and then select ideas related to it.